osrf/gazebo_user_guide/src/modifying_developer.md

 basic functionality of code, and regression tests check behavior.
 For example, a unit test may test the math library for correctness, and a regression test could check that a robot travels the correct distance given a fixed velocity and time.
-Unit tests should be place in the `<gazebo_sources>/test/unit/` directory, and regression tests in `<gazebo_sources>/test/regression/`.
+Unit tests should be placed in the `<gazebo_sources>/test/unit/` directory, and regression tests in `<gazebo_sources>/test/regression/`.